 Collection risk: As the gold ornaments are liquid, collection in gold portfolio attaches minimal risks.
-We have developed a team of trained Relationship Managers and sales staff for continuous engagement with the borrowers under verticals like Micro Finance, Vehicle Finance, Housing loans, Micro loans etc (All amounts are in millions, unless otherwise stated)

-to ensure timely payment of their dues.
+We have developed a team of trained Relationship Managers and sales staff for continuous engagement with the borrowers under verticals like Micro Finance, Vehicle Finance, Housing loans, Micro loans etc to ensure timely payment of their dues.
 Collection efficiency of verticals are being monitored closely by the Senior Management.